Dijajana/english-for-designers/02-impression/presentation.md

 After another week I have got a call from the CEO telling me that I won the competition and asking for another 6 murals.

-## Web illustrations
+## CEO

 ![Screenshot from title slide of presentation.](img/7-slide.jpg)

 After I infiltrated Shoptet offices with my illustrations it was very hard for the CEO to stop thinking about me.
 So short time after he asked me to create a series of web illustration and uplift of Shoptet's main page.

+## Web illustrations

+![Screenshot from title slide of presentation.](img/8-slide.jpg)

 I have got a list of 14 main services that Shoptet offers to their users and created an illustration for each.

 ## Landing page

-![Screenshot from title slide of presentation.](img/8-slide.jpg)
+![Screenshot from title slide of presentation.](img/9-slide.jpg)

-I used those illustrations in the main page uplift as well
+I used those illustrations in the main page uplift.

 ## Shoptet premium

-![Screenshot from title slide of presentation.](img/9-slide.jpg)
+![Screenshot from title slide of presentation.](img/10-slide.jpg)

 The last design in my presentation is a website for Shoptet's new platform called Shoptet premium which launched this year.

 ## Illustrations

-![Screenshot from title slide of presentation.](img/10-slide.jpg)
+![Screenshot from title slide of presentation.](img/11-slide.jpg)

 And a mini series of illustrations for Shoptet premium related presentations to clients.

-## Illustrations

-![Screenshot from title slide of presentation.](img/11-slide.jpg)